donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 #### 6.1.1.
 Collection Initiation

 A collection is initiated by the research administrator following a request by a researcher that is formally approved by the center director (or that conforms to the criteria put forward by the center director).

 The research administrator configures the collection on the digital repository and specifies the disk space and the time period in which data can be added.
-The initial disk space and time period are based on center policies (see Center Specific).
+The initial disk space and time period are based on center policies (see _Center Specific_).
 Increasing the disk space and/or changing the time period can only be performed by the research administrator.

 #### 6.1.2.
 Naming Convention

 The name of a collection can be chosen freely, subject to the following constraints:
 1. All DACs have a name that starts with “DAC”.
-2. All SICs have a name that starts with “SIC”.
+2. All RDCs have a name that starts with “RDC”.
 3. All DACs have a name that starts with “DSC”.
 4. The name does not involve the following characters: /, >, <, |, :, and &.

 #### 6.1.3.
-Assigning a Collection Manager and a Collection Reviewer
+Assigning a Collection Manager

-The research administrator assigns to the collection at least one person in the role of collection manager and one person in the role of collection reviewer.
-This can be the same person.
-These roles are described in the DI RDM Protocol for Researchers and that for Reviewers.
+The research administrator assigns to the collection at least one person in the role of collection manager.
+This role is described in the _DI RDM Protocol for Researchers_.

-The collection manager must be an employee of the university, also if the collection is a part of contract or collaborative research in which the research question was put forward by the client/collaborator.
+The collection manager must be an employee of the university.
+This also holds if the collection is a part of contract or collaborative research in which the research question was put forward by the client/collaborator.
 In the latter case, the client/collaborator can (and is likely to be) a collection contributor.
 Collection contributors and viewers are added to the collection by the collection manager.
 If the contract of the collection manager ends, a new collection manager must be added to the collection.
 The original collection manager can remain contributor or viewer if the involvement in the collection is continued.
-The collection reviewer decides on both the assignment of a new collection manager, and on the new role of the former collection manager (see, the DI RDM Protocol for Reviewers).
-If the research administrator notices that a collection has a manager who’s contract has ended, then he must do the following:
+If the research administrator notices that a collection manager's contract has ended, then he must do the following:

 1. Give the old collection manager the role of collection viewer.
-2. In case the old collection manager was the only one, add the collection reviewer as collection manager.
+2. In case the old collection manager was the only one with this role, in agreement with the center director, add a new collection manager to the collection.
-The collection reviewer also must be an employee of the university.
-If the contract of the collection reviewer ends, a new collection reviewer must be assigned.
-The center director decides on this and instructs the research administrator to assign a new collection reviewer to the collection.

 ### 6.2.
 Protocol Specific for Data Acquisition Collections